 When I was eight, I wanted to start a publishing house.
 When I was 12 an online boutique.
 When I was 18, my dream was to own a bank.
 When I was 22, I wanted to start a restaurant.
 When I was 23, it was an online magazine.
 I’ve had so many ideas and plans and desires, and they have varied sometimes drastically, but one thing has remained constant; they all involved me being an entrepreneur.
 I believe a lot of people can relate to this.
 So many young adults and millennials, if I dare say, have a desire for entrepreneurship and creativity.
 A lot of them just haven’t figured out a way to transform these ideas into actual plans or courses of action, to move from being a wantrepreneur to entrepreneur.
 And that’s ok.

-The first wantrepreneur I met was at Business School when I was a wantrepreneur myself.
+The first wantrepreneur I ever met was at Business School —when I was a wantrepreneur myself.
 Let’s call him M. M was always working on a new project, and he was always full of ideas (is still full of ideas).
-I always felt comfortable running my sometimes wacky business ideas through M because he always gave me insightful feedback and constructive criticism.
-But most of all, he understood the desire to go from being a wantrepreneur to entrepreneur and never laughed at me or my ideas.
+I felt comfortable running my sometimes wacky business ideas through M because he always gave me insightful feedback and constructive criticism.
+But most of all, he understood the desire to go from being a wantrepreneur to an entrepreneur.
+He never laughed at me or my ideas.
 I remember once after trivia night at a bar, we stayed back and talked for hours about the fictitious T-shirt company I was going to start.
 There’s still no T-shirt company, but that conversation gave me so much new knowledge and confidence in my ideas and in my ability to have ideas.

 For every wannabe self-starter, preceding the fear of failure is the fear of sounding like a fool or of being laughed at.
 At the risk of sounding like Gandhi, you must not let that fear cripple you.
 Believing in yourself is the first and most important step.
 Soon others will join in and believe in you too.